openelections/openelections-data-pa/README.md

 OpenElections Data Pennsylvania
 ================================

 Precinct-level election results for Pennsylvania elections from 2000-2012 from the Bureau of Commissions, Elections and Legislation.
-Format is described below.
+Format for general and primary election files is described below; special elections have limited details and county-level results only.

 | Field Description    |  Length | Data Type |
 |---|---|---|